Tijmen34/ArduinoWeather/arduino-code/README.md

 * GY-BME280
 * DS18B20

 This code should be ran with the Arduino IDE.
-The Adafruit DHT library is the only library that has to be downloaded.
+The code needs a couple of libraries to work
+* OneWire
+* DallasTemperature
+* Adafruit BMP280
+* Adafruit DHT